Convex Bound of Nonlinear Dynamical Errors for Covariance Steering: Numerical Example: Stationkeeping in Halo Orbits

-Figure~\ref{fig: lin cov compare} shows the predicted linear solution to the optimization problem.
-The dashed blue line that marks a radius of $r = 1,000$ km serves as a scale for reference when comparing the distribution in this and future figures.
-Since the mean is constrained, the optimized mean is the same between the minimum covariance and minimum nonlinearity approaches.
-The difference lies in the optimized linear covariance.
-The minimum covariance inherently seeks to reduce the maximum size of the covariance, and as shown, it has a smaller $3\sigma$ than that of the minimum nonlinearity case.
 Nevertheless, the behavior predicted by the linear covariance does not guarantee a similar nonlinear behavior.
 Figure~\ref{fig: Results} presents the effects of the differing control policies in a nonlinear simulation.
 It is clear from Figure~\ref{fig: Results, minCov} that the linear covariance prediction is no longer representative of the distribution from the Monte Carlo.
 Both the mean and the covariance no longer match the values predicted by the linear analysis, and in fact appear to diverge from the predicted solution.
-On the other hand, Figure~\ref{fig: Results, minNL} shows that the alignment between the mean and covariance of the linear covariance with that of the Monte Carlo distribution is much better.
-Furthermore, the dispersion from the Monte Carlo distribution is much smaller than that from the minimum covariance approach.
+On the other hand, Figure~\ref{fig: Results, minNL} demonstrates significantly improved agreement between the statistics predicted by the linear model and those obtained from the Monte Carlo distribution.
+Furthermore, the dispersion of the Monte Carlo distribution is notably smaller than that observed under the minimum covariance approach.
+Figure~\ref{fig: Results, minNL_m3} shows a similar trend to the lower-order tensor case, where the nonlinear behavior is accurately captured by the linear prediction.

 Figure~\ref{fig: quantile} shows the quantile information of state deviations from the reference between the two methods.
 Each plot contains the upper bound of the positional quantile (calculated by $\tilde{r}_k$ in Eq.~\eqref{eq: rtilde and vtilde}, but denoted as $\text{Quant}_{\text{ub}}$ for ease of reference) compared to the quantile from the Monte Carlo (denoted by $\text{Quant}$).
 It should be remembered that $\text{Quant}_{\text{ub}}$ is only an upper bound under the Gaussian assumption, and the mean and covariance are computed using linear covariance analysis.